Put-in-Bay Birding Count 2014 Held On South Bass Island

-The Annual Put-in-Bay Birding Count was held on December 14, 2014.
-John Pogacnik is the compiler for the Lake Erie Islands Count Circle which includes the Bass Islands, Kelleys, and Pelee.
+The Annual Put-in-Bay Birding Count 2014 was held on December 14.
+John Pogacnik is the Lake Erie Islands Count Circle compiler, including the Bass Islands, Kelleys, and Pelee.
 It was the year of the owls!
 Five species of owls were recorded on the islands that day-great-horned (highest count ever), eastern screech (second highest count ever), a snowy owl on North Bass and Pelee, a northern saw-whet and a long-eared owl on Kelleys!
-Earlier in the season, we had experienced a cold snap that brought lots of waterfowl and tundra swans-followed by the thawing of mainland marshes with warmer weather-waterfowl numbers fell and the tundra swans disappeared.
+Earlier in the season, we experienced a cold snap that brought lots of waterfowl and tundra swans, followed by the thawing of mainland marshes with warmer weather.
+Waterfowl numbers fell, and the tundra swans disappeared.

 Compiler John Pogacnik mentioned that these species sometimes show a small migration every other year that coincides with winter finch migration.
-The Bass Islands did have pine siskins earlier this season and Kelleys Island and Pelee had some on count day.
-On South Bass, we saw 49 different species with four additional being seen during the birding count week.
+The Bass Islands did have pine siskins earlier this season, and Kelleys Island and Pelee had some on count day.
+On South Bass, we saw 49 species, with four others being seen during the birding count week.
 The highlight was a belted kingfisher viewed by Elizabeth Heineman and Julene Market at Fishery Bay and a large flock of cedar waxwings feeding on berries near the Cargo Net found by Susan Harrington.

 The best feeder bird was a tufted titmouse at Kit Knaser’s feeder for the second year a row-this is only the ninth year this species has been recorded for our Count Circle.
 Jean Hilt had two red-winged blackbirds at her feeder-only ones recorded for South Bass that day.
 Noticeably absent from the Birding Count 2014 were sparrows, wrens, and yellow-rumped warblers.